marcopeocchi/yt-dlp-web-ui/README.md

     - I genuinely don't know.
 I know that standalone yt-dlp is slow to start up even on my M1 Mac, so....

 ## What yt-dlp-webui is not
-`yt-dlp-webui` isn't your ordinary website where downloading stuff from the internet, so don't try asking for links of where this is hosted.
+`yt-dlp-webui` isn't your ordinary website where to download stuff from the internet, so don't try asking for links of where this is hosted.
 It's a self hosted platform for a Linux NAS.